ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - **crit**: The `crit` header (id: 2) MUST be included and the following headers MUST be marked critical: (`scitt-version`, `verifiable-data-structure`, `kccs`).

 - The SCITT version header MUST be included and its value match the `version` field of the Receipt structure
-- The DID of Issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure
+- The Identifier of Issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure
 - Transparency Service MUST include additional claims in the protected header of Receipts to indicate the policies evaluated during the registration of a Statement
-- Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of Transparency Service and Registration Policy) MUST be marked critical
+- Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, Identifier of Transparency Service and Registration Policy) MUST be marked critical

 The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.